 - Revd Canon Chris Oxley

-In city parishes in Leicester for 25 years, followed by six years in rural parishes and retired four years ago.
+In city parishes in Leicester for 25 years, followed by six years in rural parishes and retired five years ago.
 Heads up the Chaplaincy Team at the cathedral, also a Spiritual Director.
 Currently attached to St Mary de Castro in Leicester.

 - Martin Pilton and Jackie Wainwright